covidgreen/react-native-exposure-notification-service/README.md

 # React Native Exposure Notification Service

-React Native Exposure Notification Service is a react native module, which provides a common interface to Apple/Google's Exposure Notification APIs
+React Native Exposure Notification Service is a react native module, which provides a common interface to Apple/Google's Exposure Notification APIs.

 For more on contact tracing see:
 - https://www.google.com/covid19/exposurenotifications/